JCouz/Hosted-NC-News/README.md

 This API and all of its endpoints were created using test driven development via Jest and Supertest.

 You may fork/clone this repo as you wish.
-Once cloned and within the repo locally, please follow the instillation instructions below.
+Once cloned and within the repo locally, please follow the installation instructions below.

-## Instillation
+## Installation

 Firstly, please ensure you have a minimum of Node v17.2.0 & PSQL v12.9 in order to avoid any issues when using this repo.